Gold Harbour, South Georgia Island

 Two or three months before departure date, the trip was cancelled – the new boat build was delayed.
 The replacement offer from Hurtigruten no where near matched our original booking.

 Initial ‘gutted’ feelings gave way to ‘thank goodness that was cancelled’, as through more research we realised it wouldn’t have been the trip for us!
-With over 100 passengers, trips ashore were restricted – quite rightly to protect the environment – but could have meant we would not have been able to get off the ship at all of the stops, and of course could miss penguin sightings!
+With over 100 passengers, trips ashore were restricted – quite rightly to protect the environment – but could have meant we would not have been able to get off the ship at all of the stops, or had limited time ashore and of course could miss penguin sightings!

 Swoop Antarctica a specialist travel agent, were just brilliant!!!
 They work with the operator Polar Latitudes and I can’t recommend their trips enough.
 They are as responsible and sustainable as they can possibly be.
 Our trip was gifted with incredible scientists, climatologists, historians, ornithologists – all sorts of specialists for that region plus onboard citizen science programs.
 I didn’t even know these existed!
 Coupled with just under the key 100 guests, all excited, interested and passionate it made for the trip of a lifetime.